We all know how important good copy is.

 An AI copywriter is an AI-powered tool that automatically generates copy based on a given set of information.
-Many of the AI copywriting tools available today can generate various types of copy, from long-form blog posts to social media captions.
+It can generate various types of copy, including long-form blogs, product descriptions, online courses, and social media captions.

 For instance, you can provide the AI with a blog post title and outline and it'll be able to come up with a couple of paragraphs you can further refine.

-With some AI copywriters, you can even specify other details, such as the tone of voice or brand background, and it'll write content better aligns with your brand identity.
+With an AI copywriter, you can even specify other details, such as the tone of voice or brand background, and it'll write content that aligns better with your brand identity.

 How does an AI copywriter work?

-Most AI copywriters are trained on a vast dataset.
+An AI copywriter is trained on a vast dataset.

 The AI draws its linguistic skills and understanding of the world from the data it has "seen".
 To a certain extent, it simulates how the human brain works when it comes to learning and processing information.

 Think of an AI copywriter as an extremely intelligent, 12 year old child that knows a vast amount about the world from the internet.
 However, much like a human, an AI copywriter isn't all-knowing.
 It needs to be trained on data relating to a specific industry in order to have sufficient context to write effective copy.

 For example, an AI content generator designed for ecommerce would have been "exposed" to a lot more ecommerce-related content.